Published on 24 February 2022

 “There is still an issue with HIV that we need to address but I think more importantly, it is also part of the Equality Act.
 HIV is designated as a disability because without treatment it will continue to debilitate, and so employers should be aware of this.”

-The relaunch will be held online via Teams on Thursday, February 24th, 2022, from 4pm to 5pm, and will include a talk by author and HIV activist Roland Chesters.
+The relaunch will be held online via Teams today (Thursday, February 24th, 2022), from 4pm to 5pm, and will include a talk by author and HIV activist Roland Chesters.

 Roland said: “Whilst HIV no longer necessarily kills, the impact of the stigma that continues to surround the condition on the mental health of a person living with it can absolutely kill them.